ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 implementations MUST give precedence to whichever value is positioned first. [^interop1]

 [^interop1]:  I'd rather place a MU⁠ST NOT for this case, first.
+This
+     definitely needs to be expanded into some general text about error handling.
 {: source="--- cabo"}

 ## Namespaced